URL42/DeekSeek-OCR---Dockerized-API/README.md

 The API exposes `/ocr/image`, `/ocr/pdf`, and `/ocr/batch`, forwarding each request to your local Ollama model.

+### PDF to CSV toggle
+- The `/ocr/pdf` endpoint accepts `as_csv=true` (form field).
+When set, the API will parse simple Markdown tables from the OCR output and return a combined `csv` string field in the JSON response (tables separated by blank lines).

+### Simple interactive CLI
+- Run `python cli_ocr.py` for a guided prompt: enter API URL, pick a PDF/image path, optional custom prompt, and choose CSV extraction for PDFs.
+The script posts to the API and prints results (and CSV if requested).

 ---

 ## 📄 PDF Processing Scripts